 Fly at c.
 9.00am from London City via Milan or Rome to Palermo (Alitalia).
 Overnight Palermo where all five nights are spent.

 Palermo.
 A morning walk through the old centre includes a visit to several oratories.
-Visit the Chiesa del Gesù, an extraordinary example of Palermitan Baroque with a profusion of marble inlay, stucco and sculpture.
 The afternoon is spent at the Galleria Regionale della Sicilia (Palazzo Abatellis), which has an excellent collection of 15th-century pictures, and at La Martorana and S. Cataldo, two outstanding Norman buildings.
 Dinner at a private palazzo.

 Monreale, Palermo.
 Monreale dominates a verdant valley southwest of Palermo, and its cathedral is one of the finest Norman churches with the largest scheme of mosaic direction to survive from the Middle Ages.
 Free afternoon before a private evening visit to the Palatine Chapel.